 Keeping things running is only one of any number of challenges facing CFOs and their finance and accounting teams.
 To have the strategic vision and input the business demands of the finance function, human staff need to be able to focus on more challenging, critical thinking tasks.
 Once properly set up and trained, software robots can do all this work faster, more accurately, and at a lower cost – allowing you to set your humans free to do the things they do best.
 Once you get a team member their own robot and let them remove the mundane task from their day, this brings them joy.
 That person becomes more productive and creates more value for your business.

-David Barlow is the Co-Founder and Commercial Director, of Sherpa Works, Australia’s leading RPA services company proudly serving the SMB and Mid-market.
-David is particularly passionate about helping clients experience outrageous success with their Bot workforce.
+Sherpa Works, Australia’s leading RPA services company proudly serving the SMB and Mid-market.
+We are passionate about helping clients experience outrageous success with their Bot workforce.